-Wondering what RevoScaleR offers that R doesn't?
+Wondering what the RevoScaleR package offers?
 See these tutorials:

-This R Server tutorial demonstrates how you can write R code once and deploy anywhere, using RevoScaleR data sources and remote compute contexts.
+These R Server tutorials demonstrate how you can write R code once and deploy anywhere, using RevoScaleR data sources and remote compute contexts.

-Learn how to use RevoScaleR for advanced modeling and data transformation, and optimize for different compute contexts.
+Learn how to use the new algorithms in the MicrosoftML package for advanced modeling and scalable data transformations, optimized for multiple compute contexts.